• Skip to primary navigation

 Marketing collateral that blatantly suggests direct benefits for reviewers would be painting a target on yourself.
 A competitor could report you and bring it to Google’s attention.

-There’s a crackdown, and it relates to Google My Business listings using virtual office mailboxes as a primary business location.
+There’s a crackdown, and it relates to Google Business Profile listings using virtual office mailboxes as a primary business location.

 Because virtual office addresses are basically pigeon-holes in an office reception area, it’s becoming an issue for small businesses working from home but wanting the benefits of a local map listing.